Monarchies in Europe: Calls for restoration

 The political influence of monarchism in former European monarchies is very limited.

 There are several monarchist parties in France, most notably the Action Française (established 1899) and Alliance Royale (established 2001).

 Monarchist parties also exist in the Czech Republic (1991), in Greece (2010), in Germany (1959), in Italy (1972), in Poland (1988) and in Russia (2012).

 Otto von Habsburg renounced all pretense to the Habsburg titles in 1958, and monarchism in Austria has next to no political influence; a German monarchist organisation called Tradition und Leben has been in existence since 1959.

-Monarchism in Bavaria has had more significant support, including Franz Josef Strauss, minister-president of Bavaria from 1978–1988.
+Monarchism in Bavaria has had more significant support, including Franz Josef Strauss, minister-president of Bavaria from 1978 to 1988.

 Alexander, Crown Prince of Yugoslavia is a proponent of re-creating a constitutional monarchy in Serbia and sees himself as the rightful king.
 He believes that monarchy could give Serbia "stability, continuity and unity".
 A number of political parties and organizations support a constitutional parliamentary monarchy in Serbia.
 The Serbian Orthodox Church has openly supported the restoration of the monarchy.
 The assassinated former Serbian Prime Minister Zoran Đinđić was often seen in the company of the prince and his family, supporting their campaigns and projects, although his Democratic Party never publicly embraced monarchy.
 In 2011 an online open access poll by Serbian middle-market tabloid newspaper Blic showed that 64% of Serbians support restoring the monarchy.
 Another poll in May 2013 had 39% of Serbians supporting the monarchy, with 32% against it.
 On 27 July 2015, newspaper Blic published a poll "Da li Srbija treba da bude monarhija?" ("Should Serbia be a monarchy?"); 49.8% respondents expressed support in a reconstitution of monarchy, 44.6% were opposed and 5.5% were indifferent.
+In 2017 an NGO, the Kingdom of Serbia Association, announced that in 2016 they had collected over 123,000 signatures of support for a referendum on restoring the monarchy, short of the 150,000 needed to force a constitutional amendment.

 According to a 2007 opinion poll conducted at the request of the Romanian royal family, only 14% of Romanians were in favour of the restoration of the monarchy.
 Another 2008 poll found that only 16% of Romanians are monarchists.
 In December 2017, on the backdrop of the increased capital of trust in the Royal House of Romania, re-emerging with the death of King Michael, the executive chairman of the ruling Social Democratic Party Nicolae Bădălau said that one could organize a referendum on the transition to the monarchical ruling form, arguing that "it is not a bad thing, considering that the countries that have the monarchs are developed countries", being a project of the future.